-FSU is a Member of the the Atlanta Research Data Center Consortium!
+University of Chicago is a Partner of the Chicago Research Data Center Consortium!

-What is the Atlanta Research Data Center (ARDC)?
+What is the Chicago Research Data Center (Chicago RDC)?

-Membership in the consortium means any FSU faculty member, graduate student, or affiliated researcher can make use of the ARDC’s restricted-access microdata for approved research projects without paying an individual out-of-pocket fee.* The quality of the restricted-use microdata available in the ARDC is unparalleled.
-The data will allow FSU researchers to conduct innovative projects of tremendous scientific merit that would not be possible with publicly available data, will make them sought after co-authors, will allow graduate student researchers the opportunity to showcase valuable skills, and will be a powerful recruiting tool for the University.
+Membership in the consortium means any UC faculty member, graduate student, or affiliated researcher can make use of the Chicago RDC’s restricted-access microdata for approved research projects without paying an individual out-of-pocket fee.* The quality of the restricted-use microdata available in the Chicago RDC is unparalleled.
+The data will allow UC researchers to conduct innovative projects of tremendous scientific merit that would not be possible with publicly available data, will make them sought after co-authors, will allow graduate student researchers the opportunity to showcase valuable skills, and will be a powerful recruiting tool for the University.

-* Researchers not affiliated with an ARDC institution pay a $20,000 per year, per project fee.
+* Researchers not affiliated with a Chicago RDC institution pay a $20,000 per year, per project fee.
 Health agencies may still assess and administer fees for use of health data.

-How does one gain access to the ARDC?
+How does one gain access to the Chicago RDC?

 For a researcher to gain access to Chicago RDC data, she must first submit a proposal to the Census Bureau.
 The proposal details the project, its scientific merits, the benefits it will provide to the Bureau, and any potential disclosure risks inherent in the project.
 The proposal process is guided by the Chicago RDC Administrator.
 Next, the researcher must pass a background check and obtain Special Sworn Status with the Bureau.
 Doing so requires passing a background check and making a sworn statement about upholding the confidentiality of the data.
 Finally, the researcher must wait for her proposal to be reviewed and approved.
 This process usually takes about six months.